-The proofs of these facts are inspired by the proofs of Prop.
-2.7, 2.8 and 2.9 in \cite{ChaDep2007}. \\ Moreover if there exists a solution $u\in \Winf(\Omega)\cap C(\bO)$ of \eqref{problem}, then $g$ turns out to be lipschitz w.r.t. the distance $d$ (see Remark \ref{lipurmk}).\\ In this paper we are interested in the points of $\Omega$ on which the upper and lower solutions coincide and we present some results that extend to more general $K(x)$ the results proven by Aronsson in \cite{Aro2009} for the case $K(x):=B(0,f(x))$, with $f\in C^{1}(\Omega)$ and $f$ bounded from below and above.
-To this aim, in Prop. \ref{existencecurve} and Prop. \ref{existencecurvebondary}, we first show the existence of optimal curves for \eqref{d}, namely we prove that there exists $\gamma$ such that $d(x,y)=\int_{0}^{l(\gamma)}\phizero(\gamma(s),\dot{\gamma}(s))ds$.\footnote{The proof we present makes use of simple tools from functional analysis.
-However, the existence of the minimizing curve can be inferred in a more standard way by Teorem 4.3.2 of \cite{AmbTil2004}}\\ A consequence of this result (see Prop. \ref{maxminextensioncurves}) is that also the definitions of $S^{+}$ and $S^{-}$ admit respectively a minimum and a maximum, i.e. there exist $y_{1},y_{2}\in\pO$ and $\gamma_{1},\gamma_{2}$, such that: $S^{+}(x)=g(y_{1})+\int_{0}^{l(\gamma_{1})}\phizero(\gamma_{1}(s),\gammap_{1}(s))ds$ and $S^{-}(x)=g(y_{2})-\int_{0}^{l(\gamma_{2})}\phizero(\gamma_{2}(s),\gammap_{2}(s))ds$.\\ The main result is presented in Th. \ref{curveofcoincidence} where we show that if there exists a point $x_{0}\in\Omega$ such that $\Sp(x_{0})=\Sm(x_{0})$, then there exists a curve, all contained in $\Omega$ except for the extreme points, that connects two points of the boundary, along which $\Sp$, $\Sm$ and every solution $u$ of \eqref{problem} coincide.
+The proofs of these facts are inspired by the proofs of Proposition 2.7, 2.8 and 2.9 in \cite{ChaDep2007}. \\ Moreover if there exists a solution $u\in \Winf(\Omega)\cap C(\bO)$ of \eqref{problem}, then $g$ turns out to be lipschitz w.r.t. the distance $d$ (see Proposition \ref{1lipu} and Remark \ref{lipurmk}).\\ In this paper we are interested in the points of $\Omega$ on which the upper and lower solutions coincide and we present some results that extend to more general $K(x)$ the results proven by Aronsson in \cite{Aro2009} for the case $K(x):=B(0,f(x))$, with $f\in C^{1}(\Omega)$ and $f$ bounded from below and above.
+To this aim, in Proposition \ref{existencecurve} and Proposition \ref{existencecurvebondary}, we first show the existence of optimal curves for \eqref{d}, namely we prove that there exists $\gamma$ such that $d(x,y)=\int_{0}^{l(\gamma)}\phizero(\gamma(s),\dot{\gamma}(s))ds$.\footnote{The proof we present makes use of simple tools from functional analysis.
+However, the existence of the minimizing curve can be inferred in a more standard way by Teorem 4.3.2 of \cite{AmbTil2004}.} A consequence of this result (see Proposition \ref{maxminextensioncurves}) is that also the definitions of $S^{+}$ and $S^{-}$ admit respectively a minimum and a maximum, i.e. there exist $y_{1},y_{2}\in\pO$ and $\gamma_{1},\gamma_{2}$, such that: $S^{+}(x)=g(y_{1})+\int_{0}^{l(\gamma_{1})}\phizero(\gamma_{1}(s),\dot{\gamma}_{1}(s))ds$ and $S^{-}(x)=g(y_{2})-\int_{0}^{l(\gamma_{2})}\phizero(\gamma_{2}(s),\dot{\gamma}_{2}(s))ds$.\\ The main result is presented in Theorem \ref{curveofcoincidence} where we show that if there exists a point $x_{0}\in\Omega$ such that $\Sp(x_{0})=\Sm(x_{0})$, then there exists a curve, all contained in $\Omega$ except for the extreme points, that connects two points of the boundary, along which $\Sp$, $\Sm$ and every solution $u$ of \eqref{problem} coincide.
 Such a curve can be reparameterized to be $1$-lipschitz and it is optimal for \eqref{d}.
 Moreover, all the solutions of \eqref{problem} are derivable $\mathcal{H}^{1}$-a.e. along that curve with curve derivative in each point equal to $\phizero$ in that point.
-We call the set of the points where $\Sp=\Sm$ \textit{uniqueness set}.
-Under suitable assumption on $\phizero$ or $d$ it is possible to prove (see Prop. \ref{semiconcavity1} and Prop. \ref{semiconcavity2}) that the maximal and minimal extensions are respectively locally semiconvex and semiconcave.
+We refer to the set of the points where $\Sp=\Sm$ as \textit{uniqueness set}.
+Under suitable assumption on $\phizero$ or $d$ it is possible to prove (see Proposition \ref{semiconcavity1} and Proposition \ref{semiconcavity2}) that the maximal and minimal extensions are respectively locally semiconvex and semiconcave.
 Thanks to this fact we are able to prove a further regularity result (Th. \ref{regularity}): every solution $u$ of \eqref{problem} is continuously differentiable on the uniqueness set. \\